asarlidou/Smart-Wallet-Android/README.md

 ## Contributing

-The best way to submit feedback and report bugs is to open a GitHub issue.
+The best way to subm
+it feedback and report bugs is to open a GitHub issue.
 Please be sure to include your operating system, device, version number, and steps to reproduce reported bugs.